-Physiotherapists will guide you in the right techniques for lifting and walking, including exercises that strengthen and stretch the back, legs and abdominal muscles.
+Physiotherapists will guide you in the proper techniques for lifting and walking, including exercises that strengthen and stretch the back, legs, and abdominal muscles.

-Massage, ultrasound, diathermy, heat and traction can also recommend it for short periods.
+Massage, ultrasound, diathermy, heat, and traction can also recommend for short periods.

-A review of evidence-based clinical trials found that therapies without medication, including spinal manipulation, along with exercise, massage and physiotherapy, can be used in the treatment of low back pain.
+A review of evidence-based clinical trials found that therapies without medication, including spinal manipulation, exercise, massage, and physiotherapy, can be used to treat low back pain.

 One study found that yoga can benefit people with chronic low back pain.

-A Cochrane review in 2011 of 26 clinical trials found that spinal manipulation is effective in the treatment of chronic low back pain, which reduces pain and improves function.
+A Cochrane review in 2011 of 26 clinical trials found that spinal manipulation is effective in treating chronic low back pain, which reduces pain and improves function.

-Often surgical treatment is not required unless you have weak muscle weakness, a diagnosed herniated disc, severe stenosis, horsetail syndrome or severe pain that does not go away after some time of non-surgical treatment.
+Often surgical treatment is not required unless you have weak muscle weakness, a diagnosed herniated disc, severe stenosis, horsetail syndrome, or severe pain that does not go away after some non-surgical treatment.

-The therapy of percutaneous neuromodulation (SOPs for short) is a minimally invasive treatment, office, recently investigated for LBP wherein the paraspinal electrical stimulation is administered peripheral nerves.
+The therapy of percutaneous neuromodulation (SOPs for short) is a minimally invasive treatment office recently investigated for LBP wherein the paraspinal electrical stimulation is administered to peripheral nerves.

-Back pain often goes away with rest, the application of ice or heat, massage, analgesics and gentle stretching.
+Back pain often goes away with rest, applying ice or heat, massage, analgesics, and gentle stretching.
 If self-care treatments are not producing the desired results within the first few days, visit your doctor.

-Several people use over-the-counter non-steroidal anti-inflammatory medications to relieve pain such as aspirin, ibuprofen, or naproxen.
+Several people use over-the-counter nonsteroidalnonsteroidal anti-inflammatory medications to relieve pain, such as aspirin, ibuprofen, or naproxen.
 A muscle relaxant may be recommended for spasms.

-If the pain is severe, an analgesic may be recommended along with over-the-counter non-steroidal anti-inflammatory drugs or muscle relaxant.
+If the pain is severe, an analgesic may be recommended along with over-the-counter nonsteroidalnonsteroidal anti-inflammatory drugs or muscle relaxants.

 Steroids can reduce swelling and inflammation of the nerves.
 They can be taken orally or by injection.